memfault/interrupt/_posts/2023-07-19-embedded-async-rust.md

 The first thing you'll notice is that we've added a new static variable, `LED_BLINK_ACTIVE`.
-It is an [`AtomicBool`](https://doc.rust-lang.org/core/sync/atomic/struct.AtomicBool.html) which allows us to safely share it between tasks.
+It is an [`AtomicBool`](https://doc.rust-lang.org/core/sync/atomic/struct.AtomicBool.html) that allows us to safely share it between tasks.
 We'll use this variable to track whether or not the LED should be blinking.

 ```rust